 The School acknowledges the additional needs for support and protection of children who are vulnerable by virtue of disability, homelessness, refugee/asylum seeker status, the effects of substance abuse within the family, those with a record of truancy, those who are young carers, mid-year admissions and pupils who are excluded from school.

-Students with SEND may be more vulnerable and care will be taken to consider barriers to communication resulting from a disability.
+Students with SEND may be more vulnerable and care will be taken to consider barriers to communication and difficulty in managing or reporting challenges resulting from a disability.
+These children may be more prone to peer group isolation or bullying (including prejudice-based bullying).
+There may also be challenges in SEND children being unable to understand the difference between fact and fiction in online content and/or repeating content in school.
 Consideration will also be given to whether indications of abuse may be misinterpreted as resulting from a disability.